Fast implementation of the Tukey depth: Acknowledgments

 \section{Acknowledgments}

 \paragraph{} 0.1 in

 The author thanks Prof. Mosler, K. and Dr. Mozharovskyi, P. for their valuable discussions during the preparation of this manuscript.
-This research is partly supported by the National Natural Science Foundation of China (No.11461029), the Natural Science Foundation of Jiangxi Province (No.20142BAB211014), and the Youth Science Fund Project of Jiangxi provincial education department (No. GJJ14350).
+The author also greatly appreciates two anonymous reviewers for their careful reading and insightful comments, which led to many improvements in this paper.
+This research is supported by NSFC of China (No. 11601197, 11461029, 71463020), the NSF of Jiangxi Province (No. 20161BAB201024, 20151BAB211016), and the Key Science Fund Project of Jiangxi provincial education department (No. GJJ150439).